A blockchain led by an Ethereum co-founder

 Overall, the blockchain wants to serve as a stable and secure platform for the development of decentralized applications (dapps).
 Cardano focuses on solving current issues through:

-- Scalability — The Cardano ledger is capable of processing a large number of transactions without affecting network performance.
-Cardano is implementing various techniques (like data compression for instance) and is working to introduce Hydra, which will enable the option to create multiple side-chains.
+The Cardano ledger is capable of processing a large number of transactions without affecting network performance.
+Cardano is implementing various techniques (like data compression, for instance) and is working to introduce Hydra, which will enable the option to create multiple side-chains.

 Under the hood

-Lightning Labs, a company focussed on building faster, cheaper and a globally available layer-two for Bitcoin entered the space in XYZ.
+Lightning Labs, a company focused on building faster, cheaper, and a globally available layer-two for Bitcoin, entered the space in XYZ.
 Lightning Labs basically develop software that powers the Lightning Network, an open source, secure, and scalable system that enables users to send and receive money more safely and efficiently.